Byndyusoft/Byndyusoft.Data.Relational.QueryBuilder/README.md

 }
 ```

-For queries, any type can be used for the primary key.
+Any type can be used for the primary key for queries.
 If the *IEntity* interface is used for models, where the primary key is defined as *long*, some queries will be easier, for example, inserting all fields, updating all fields, filtering by ID.

-The library will treat all public properties with corresponding *get* and *set* methods as table columns.
+The library will treat all public properties with existing *get* and *set* methods as table columns.
 Their names will correspond to the column names (SnakeCase formatting is used for PostgreSQL).
 ## Select

 ### Querying an entity from a table.

-To query an entity from a table, you need to create a **SelectQuery** object.
+You need to create a **SelectQuery** object to create a SELECT query.
 Here is an example for the *Company* entity:

 ```csharp
 public class SelectQuery : SelectQueryBuilderBase<SelectQuery>